-To pass a module, including the research project, you must attempt all elements of assessment.
+To pass a module, including the Research project, you must attempt all elements of assessment.
 You will pass the module if the combined weighted mark for all elements is at least 50%.

-35- and 50-hour Individual modules
+Assessment methods for the 35- and 50-hour Individual modules